The Minimum Description Length Principle for Pattern Mining: A Survey: Introduction

-The reader is expected to be familiar with common pattern mining tasks and techniques, but not necessarily with concepts from information theory and coding, of which we therefore give in Section~\ref{sec:basics}\doneedit{and more}{, before presenting the two main encoding strategies that use respectively substructure and block patterns. } \seccite{Background work is covered in Section~\ref{sec:background}.
+The reader is expected to be familiar with common pattern mining tasks and techniques, but not necessarily with concepts from information theory and coding, of which we therefore give an overview in Section~\ref{sec:basics}\doneedit{and more}{, before presenting the two main encoding strategies that use respectively substructure and block patterns.} \seccite{Background work is covered in Section~\ref{sec:background}.
 We start with the theory behind the MDL principle and similar principles.
 Then, we go over a few examples of uses of the principle in the adjacent fields of machine learning and natural language processing.
-We end with an overview of methods that involve practical compression as a data mining tool or that consider the problem of selecting patterns.} In Sections~\ref{sec:itemsets}--\ref{sec:sequences}, we turn to the review of MDL-based methods for pattern mining proper.
+We end with an overview of methods that involve practical compression as a data mining tool or that consider the problem of selecting itemsets.} In Sections~\ref{sec:itemsets}--\ref{sec:sequences}, we turn to the review of MDL-based methods for pattern mining proper.
 The methods are grouped first by the type of data, then by the type of patterns considered, as outlined in \citfig{fig:structure}.
 Our focus is on the various encodings designed for these different types of data and patterns, rather than on algorithmic issues related to searching the patterns.
 In Section~\ref{sec:itemsets}, we start with one of the thickest branches, stemming from the \algKrimp{} algorithm for mining itemsets from transactional data.
 We continue with itemsets and with other types of patterns for tabular data in Section~\ref{sec:tabular}, followed by graphs and temporal data in Sections~\ref{sec:graphs} and~\ref{sec:sequences}, respectively.
-Finally, we consider some discussion points, in Section~\ref{sec:discussion}\seccite{, before highlighting related problems that have recently attracted research interest, in Section~\ref{sec:beyond}}. \seccite{
+Finally, we consider some discussion points, in Section~\ref{sec:discussion}\seccite{, before highlighting related problems that have recently attracted research interest, in Section~\ref{sec:beyond}}. \noscite{ For further context about the development of the principle and discussion of related problems, please refer to the extended manuscript.\!\footnote{See \urlArXiv{}.} } \seccite{